robertpp/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 > [!IMPORTANT]
 > Government Community Cloud High (GCCH) and U.S. Department of Defense (DoD) customers need to use [Auto attendant and call queue historical reports for GCCH and DoD](aa-cq-cqd-historical-reports-v164.md).

-This Power BI template provides three reports that allow organizations to report on the number of calls processed by Auto attendants and Call queues.
+The Teams Auto Attendant & Call Queue Historical Report Power BI template provides three reports that allow organizations to report on the number of calls processed by Auto attendants and Call queues.
 It also provides agent performance insights.

 ## V3.2.0 published on March 21, 2025